 Robert Radin (1923-2013) was born and raised in the Upper West Side of Manhattan.
 After graduating from Clinton High School in the Bronx in 1941, he was drafted into the U.S. Army.
 An unexpected assignment to study at Baylor University in Texas may have saved his life, for a paperwork snafu returned him from Baylor to his unit's base just after all its other soldiers left for Europe where they met a tragic fate in the infamous slaughter at the Battle of the Bulge.
 After serving in World War II, his family moved to Los Angeles where he ventured several international trading enterprises.

-The Robert Radin Photography Collection spans four decades and includes images from Egypt, Israel, Greece, Bhutan, Nepal, India, Japan, Thailand, Singapore, Indonesia, China, New Zealand, Antarctica, Ireland, France, England, Alaska, Ecuador, Columbia and El Salvador, Mali, Kenya, South Africa, Ivory Coast and various parts of the United States.
+The Robert Radin Photography Collection spans four decades and includes images from Egypt, Israel, Greece, Bhutan, Nepal, India, Japan, China, New Zealand, Antarctica, Ireland, France, England, Ecuador, Columbia and El Salvador, Mali, Kenya, Ivory Coast and various parts of the United States.
 His traveling exhibition “A Beautiful World” contains nearly 100 prints from six continents.
 The exhibition collections are a retrospective selected from 6,000 photos -- the life work of an outstanding photographer with a keen eye and a compassionate look at the world and the those who live in it.
 Photos encompass a wide range of material including landscape, animal and wild life, archaeological, adventure photography, shrines and temples (Jain, Buddhist, Hindu, Greek Orthodox), portrait photography, and anthropological studies.

 “Robert Radin is a gifted photographer with a sensitivity that enables him to capture a moment in time that resonates with the viewer.
 It was an honor to showcase his work.” -Susan Bourque, Exhibits Coordinator, Oregon State University

-"Radin's life on Earth: The living memories of who we are and what we might be if only we would acknowledge the paradise that is this Earth." -Dr. Michael Tobias, Author
+"Radin's life on Earth: The living memories of who we are and what we might be if only we would acknowledge the paradise that is this Earth." -Dr. Michael Tobias, Filmmaker/ Author

 "Some beautiful pictures and some beautiful thoughts by a beautiful man, Robert Radin." -William Shatner, Actor